juxor/afaq/markdown/secA3.md

-finally in a great federation, international and universal"_ and _"the land, the instruments of work and all other capital may become the collective property of the whole of society and be utilised only by the workers, in other words by the agricultural and industrial associations."_ [**Michael Bakunin:
+finally in a great federation, international and universal"_ and _"the land, the instruments of work and all other capital may become the collective property of the whole of society and be utilised only by the workers, in other words by the agricultural and industrial associations."_ [ **Michael Bakunin:
-Selected Writings**, p.
+Selected Writings** , p.
 206 and p.
-174] Only by extending the principle of co- operation beyond individual workplaces can individual liberty be maximised and protected (see [section I.1.3](secI1.md#seci13) for why most anarchists are opposed to markets).
+174] Only by extending the principle of co-operation beyond individual workplaces can individual liberty be maximised and protected (see [section I.1.3](secI1.md#seci13) for why most anarchists are opposed to markets).
 In this they share some ground with Proudhon, as can be seen.
 The industrial confederations would _"guarantee the mutual use of the tools of production which are the property of each of these groups and which will by a reciprocal contract become the collective property of the whole . .
 . federation.
 In this way, the federation of groups will be able to . . . regulate the rate of production to meet the fluctuating needs of society."_
-[James Guillaume, **Bakunin on Anarchism**, p.
+[James Guillaume, **Bakunin on Anarchism** , p.
 376]

 These anarchists share the mutualists support for workers' self-management of production within co-operatives but see confederations of these associations